Gene N. Lebrun

-Gene N. Lebrun (born July 4, 1939) was an American politician in the state of South Dakota.
+Gene N. Lebrun (July 4, 1939 – July 23, 2023) was a U.S. politician in the state of South Dakota.
 He was a member of the South Dakota State House of Representatives.
 Lebrun attended the College of Saint Benedict and Saint John's University and University of North Dakota and later became a lawyer.
 He served as Speaker of the South Dakota House of Representatives from 1973 to 1974.